 The summertime is all about exploring and if you feel the need to get out of Toronto, why not plan for a fun road-trip to our neighbours down south?
 Whether you’d prefer to spend a weekend hiking the great outdoors or checking out local museums, there’s a U.S. city nearby that’ll ticks all your boxes.
 Grab some snacks and blast your favourite driving playlist, because this weekend is the perfect time to check out one of the below U.S. cities that are all within driving distance of Toronto.

 If you’re interested in all things arts and culture, Ann Arbor, Michigan is the perfect place to visit.
-About four-and-a-half hours away from Toronto, the city is home to the University of Michigan’s award-winning museums, including the University of Michigan Museum of Art, and the University of Michigan Kelsey Museum of Archaeology.
-If you choose to head to Ann Arbor later this month, the city is hosting its annual Art Fair from July 18 to 22, which will feature original art, street performances, food, and sidewalk sales.
+About 4 and a half hours away from Toronto, the city is home to the University of Michigan’s award-winning museums, including the University of Michigan Museum of Art, and the University of Michigan Kelsey Museum of Archaeology.

 Shopping addicts know Buffalo is a great place to visit all the stores we don’t have here in Toronto, especially since it’s only a two hour drive.
 Did you know, however, that the city’s older buildings are built in neoclassical, beaux arts, and art deco architectural styles, including Darwin D. Martin House, which was designed by Frank Lloyd Wright?
 Also consider a visit to the Albright-Knox Art Gallery, a Greek Revival museum that features modern and contemporary works.